Contents:

 You will also have opportunities to meet employers, visit workplaces, and potentially participate in mentorship or job shadowing experiences.
 These activities provide insight into what your future placement might entail and help prepare you for the T Level.

-You might consider a Transition Programme if you:
+You might consider the Transition Programme if you:

 Some of the same organisations that offer T Levels also run Transition Programmes, and ideally, you’ll remain with the same provider for both.
 If this isn’t possible, consult with your current school or local providers for options.
 Be sure to check out the government’s list of approved T Level providers for more information.